Kyuu-Ji/htb-write-up/sizzle/write-up-sizzle.md

 ACL:NT AUTHORITY\SYSTEM:ALLOWED/OI|CI|I/FULL
 ```

-In the case of the folder _Users_ the owner is the local Administrators group and everyone is allowd to read it.
+In the case of the folder _Users_ the owner is the local Administrators group and everyone is allowed to read it.
 Lets look for all of them with a loop:
 ```markdown
 for i in $(ls); smbcacls -N '//10.10.10.103/Department Shares' $i; done